bekk/firebase-workshop/_Proposed Solutions_/Chapter 4 - Authorization/README.md

-# Proposed solution for connecting it all together
+# Proposed solution for Chapter 4: Authorization

 ## A logged-in user should only see his questions